Kebin-Lin/YoRPG_Rollas/README.md

 # YoRPG_Rollas
 ### Group Contributors
 Shruthi Venkata, Kevin Lin, John Liu

+### How To Play
+Follow the prompts within your terminal.
+Select your protagonist type, submit your name, and choose whether to deal monsters a blow.
+If you lose all your strength, you die.

 ### To Do
 - Fix damage calculation so you can't take negative damage
 - Add special passives (Life Steal for Wizard [Kevin], Dodging for Assassian [John], Critical hit for Elf [Shruthi])